 These three traits will probably affect the investment decision of a family office and will determine how interested or not interested they are in your startup.
 Startups must always bear in mind that it is not all about numbers in the end when raising capital.
 Several other factors also play a crucial role in swaying the investors.

-KiwiTech has helped hundreds of entrepreneurs connect with investors through its various events involving angel investors, VCs and Family Offices.
-If you are actively raising seed or growth capital, click here to learn more about our upcoming events!
+KiwiTech has helped hundreds of entrepreneurs connect with investors through its various events involving angel investors, VCs and family offices.
+If you are actively raising seed or growth stage capital, click here to check out our upcoming events!